-Hundreds of thousands of children in danger in battle for Mosul
+Hundreds of thousands of children remain in danger across Iraq

-Unicef is extremely concerned for the safety and wellbeing of children and their families in Mosul who are still out of reach from humanitarian help.
-Hospitals, schools, homes, and other vital infrastructure have been destroyed.
-Fighting has trapped around 200,000 children in the west of the city, where they have been cut off from access to clean water, putting them in danger of disease.
+Unicef is extremely concerned for the safety and wellbeing of children and their families in Mosul and across Iraq who still require humanitarian help.
+Hospitals, schools, homes, and other vital infrastructure have been destroyed by fighting, with many families having fled their homes.

-As a result of this crisis more than 350,000 people, have been forced to flee their homes, with children amongst the most vulnerable.
 Most displaced people are now living in newly constructed camps, or are sheltering in abandoned buildings.
-Many children are in desperate need of our protection – we need your help.
+Additionally, heavy rains in Iraq have displaced close to 3,000 children.
+These children have lost food, water and shelter, putting them in danger of disease and violence.
+Many children remain in desperate need of our protection – we need your help.

-Unicef is standing by with teams of psychosocial carers, and healthcare teams to ensure that we are there for the children fleeing conflict in Mosul.
+Unicef is working with teams of psychosocial carers and healthcare professionals to ensure that we are there for the children who have fled Mosul.
 We are supporting child-friendly spaces which give vulnerable children a place to play and learn in a safe and secure environment.
-Since the beginning of this conflict, Unicef has supported over 320 schools to reopen, allowing over 258,000 children to get back to learning.
+Since the beginning of the conflict, Unicef has supported reopening of schools to allow over 400,000 children to get back to learning.